PatrikSteuer/SpringCloudTelemetry/README.md

 This will generate 12 REST request and 12 `Person` instances being created (never mind that their names are duplicates).

+# Distributed Logs

+If you have executed the steps described in the sections above, you will also have written logs already.

+The services used in this setup use Slf4j and Logback Classic as their logging stack.
+By default, Spring Boot configures this stack with a few meaningful defaults, e.g. a log appender for console logs.
+That's why you see log output on the command line when you are starting up the services.

+We have added an additional log appender to the log stack, which is provided by Logback Classic's `ch.qos.logback.classic.net.SyslogAppender`.
+This appender writes logs in the [syslog format](https://en.wikipedia.org/wiki/Syslog) which is understood by a large variety of tools and log sinks.

+The appender formats any logs written by the application and sends them to a TCP port, where a log aggregator listens for incoming logs.
+The log aggregator collects several log statments and sends them as batches to a log sink in periodic intervals.

+Several log aggregators exist, such as [rsyslog](https://www.rsyslog.com/) or [fluent-bit](https://fluentbit.io/) and [fluentd](https://www.fluentd.org/).
+If you are using InfluxDB (like we do in this sample) you might also stumble upon [telegraf](https://www.influxdata.com/time-series-platform/telegraf/) which can also act as a log aggregator.
+However, [fluent-bit](https://fluentbit.io/) and [fluentd](https://www.fluentd.org/) are currently perceived to be thee most open and least opinionated solutions.

+Once the log aggregator has sent the logs to the sink (e.g. an InfluxDB), a UI on top of the sink can be used to display them.

+This allows for a distributed logging model, where the production of logs, their transmission, their storage and their consumption are cleanly separated and can be achieved with tools that are interchangeable.
 ## Inspecting Influx DB

 Let's look at our InfluxDB to see, if the metrics arrived: